 Please Susbscribe to get free access to our newsletter, solutions database, knowledge resources and more.

-Generators can be installed on-site or can act as a centralized unit to service two to three businesses in proximity.
-SynTech currently has several BioMax® units installed in Texas and California, as well as overseas, in Japan, and recently announced an upcoming installation of its first plant in Hawaii.
+Generators can be installed on-site, or can act as a centralized unit to service two to three businesses in proximity.
+SynTech currently has several BioMax® units installed in Texas and California, as well as overseas, in Japan.